wix/stylable/_docs/references/mixin-syntax.md

 Here are some use cases where you can use mixins with other **Stylable** features:
 * [Layouts](./create-layouts.md) - easily describe complex layouts.
 * [Variants](./variants.md) - apply a specific theme to a component.
-* Helpers - handle color manipulations, ease functions, use custom CSS shortcuts.
+* Helpers - use custom CSS shortcuts, like timers, effects and macros.

-You use the **Stylable** syntax `-sb-mixin` with or without parameters applied.
-You can also use multiple mixins in the same statement.

 ## Example